cnsb-boston/Omics_Notebook/docs/README.md

 ## Structure

-"Notebook.py" is a python script that will call two scripts.
-The first is "src/Pipeline.py", which will generate a Parameters.R file in the directory with the data (Analysis Directory).
+"Notebook.R" is an R script that will call two scripts.
+The first is "NotebookGUI.R", which will generate a Parameters.R file in the directory with the data (Analysis Directory).
 This can be helpful to assure correct variable formatting.
 The second is "src/Pipeline.R", which will knit the R markdown files.

-For cutsome analysis, it may be easier to use "Pipeline.py" to generate a "Parameters.R".
+For custom analysis, it may be easier to call `Rscript Notebook.R GUI` to generate a "Parameters.R".
 Place the "Parameters.R" in the directory with the data and annotation files, and then use R studio to walk through the .Rmd files.
 This can be done with the umbrella "Notebook.Rmd", exploratory "Notebook_1_Expl.Rmd", differential "Notebook_2_Diff.Rmd", enrichment "Notebook_3_Enrch.Rmd", integrative "Notebook_4_Integ.Rmd", and functions in the "R" directory.

 In this way, the r markdown reports can be generated automatically with wrapper scripts or manually with R studio.